Giancarlo Stanton Player Props: Yankees vs. Orioles

 Giancarlo Stanton At The Plate

-- Stanton is hitting .205 with six doubles, seven home runs and nine walks.
+- Stanton is hitting .207 with six doubles, seven home runs and 10 walks.

-- In 61.1% of his games this season (22 of 36), Stanton has picked up at least one hit, and in five of those games (13.9%) he recorded at least two.
+- In 62.2% of his games this season (23 of 37), Stanton has picked up at least one hit, and in five of those games (13.5%) he recorded multiple hits.

+- He has homered in seven games this year (18.9%), homering in 4.8% of his chances at the plate.

-- Stanton has driven home a run in 13 games this season (36.1%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on one occasion..
+- In 37.8% of his games this season, Stanton has had at least one RBI.
+He's picked up more than one in 13.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.